Berkeleyisms

 Go Bears!
 Be sure to save your seat at The Big Game in the fall.

 The Axe: Every year, the Cal football team goes against the Stanford football team in what is referred to as “The Big Game.”
 Whoever wins the Big Game receives “the Axe” to show their victory.
-Currently, Cal has had the Axe for two years in a row!
+Currently, Cal has had the Axe for four years in a row!
 (Check out the Big Play from 1982.)

 Unit 2, on Haste Street, is one of three residential halls located near campus.